melodee-project/melodee-next/docs/MISSING_FEATURES.md

 When a bullet is fully satisfied, update MISSING_FEATURES.md:
 Option A: remove that bullet entirely, OR
 Option B: change its status tag to DONE (remove when convenient) and briefly note which tests cover it.
-Only mark the phase checklist entry [x] Phase 3 – Admin UX & Observability after all bullets in that phase are either removed or clearly marked DONE.
+Only mark the phase checklist entry [x] Phase 4 – End‑to‑End & Non‑functional after all bullets in that phase are either removed or clearly marked DONE.
 Constraints

 Do NOT modify requirements, only their implementation and tests.